Winter

 Handbook, the "bible" for small-scale lake and pond improvements,

-and updated, now published by Lewis Publishers, this guidebook
+Completely revised and updated, now published by Lewis Publishers,

-contains over 300 ideas and projects including step-by-step
+this guidebook contains over 300 ideas and projects including

-practical, low-cost solutions to a wide range of problems that
+step-by-step practical, low-cost solutions to a wide range

 The Country Pond Maker's Guide to Building,